Claims and Benefits FAQ

 The Trade Adjustment Assistance Reauthorization Act of 2015 (TAARA) has reinstated the Health Coverage Tax Credit (HCTC) for eligible TAA and R/ATAA recipients.
 The TAA program provides two options for an eligible individual to receive the benefit.
 Taxpayers may elect to file for HCTC with an end-of-the-year tax credit with their 2016 return.
 This program established a tax credit of 72.5% of the amount paid by an individual for qualified health insurance coverage.

 The Waiting Week was implemented by legislation effective July 2008, as an unpaid period for all Unemployment Compensation recipients.
 In the 2012 Alabama legislative session, the waiting week was moved from the 14th payable week to the 1st payable week for all new claims effective on or after August 1, 2012.
-Even though benefits cannot be paid for the waiting week, for it to count as a waiting week, it must meet the requirements to be payable and a weekly certification must be filed for that period.
+Even though benefits cannot be paid for the waiting week, for it to count as the waiting week, it must meet the requirements to be payable and a weekly certification must be filed for that period.
 No funds are deducted from a claim for the waiting week.